subhojit777/imag/doc/src/04000-lib-store.md

 It MUST NOT contain a setter for this variable, as changing the store while the programm is running is not allowed.

-The `Store` object MAY contain caching functionality.
-If the `Store` type contains caching functionality for filesystem operations, the interface MUST NOT differ from the non-caching interface.
-If the `Store` type contains caching functionality, these functionality MUST NOT BE visible to the user of the library.